qbead/qbeadWebsite/content/book/rnn.md

 ### Regulating the pace of the computation

 Now that we know we are fast enough, we need to ensure that each measurement and each neural network computation are done at regular intervals.
-Otherwise a small change in our neural network architecture might significantly change the rate at which we are acquiring measurements, by virtue of the computation taking longer.
+Otherwise a small change in our neural network architecture might significantly change the rate at which we are acquiring measurements, because of the computation taking longer.
 Instead, we will simply ensure that each computation starts at regular intervals and takes less time than the length of the interval, without worrying exactly how long that is.
 We can do this by defining a `pacer` function:

 ```c++
 void pacer(long period_ms) {